Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Institutions and Collective Agency

 \subsection{Maintenance Functions}

 Although we have recognized in collective agencies functions ascribed to a single agent, we have not explained how this is actually possible.
 For systemic maintenance, we expect the existence of some \emph{enforcement} mechanism, that is able to guide and maintain to a good extent individuals in principle independent to form an assemblage.
-(Consider again the symbiosis example, the contextual obligation of interaction is a consequence of the positive reward of such an organization, with respect to absence of interaction.)
+(Consider again the symbiosis example, the contextual obligation of interaction is a consequence of the positive reward of such an organization with respect to absence of interaction.)

 Enforcement actions generalize this principle, as they supposedly provide an institutional response to failures and strengthen the general compliance using \emph{rewards} and \emph{sanctions}, but the enforcement is not necessarily due to mere legal mechanisms, but also to social or physical dispositions (e.g.~regulations of right-hand/left-hand traffic are issued in the presence of a sort of \emph{natural} enforcement: not complying with the correct driving direction would have direct and possibly terrible consequences).
-However, legal transactions have the crucial advantage of putting in the foreground explicit protections to the risks of lack of coordination between the parties.
+However, legal transactions have the crucial advantage of putting in the foreground explicit protections to the risks of lack of coordination between the parties \Gio{(see e.g. the architectural view of the problem presented in \citep{Sileno2020a})}.

 The general evolution of contemporary enforcement practices---observable not only in modern legal systems, but also in school, parenting and informal groupings---has been nicely synthesized by \citet{Dari-Mattiacci2013} as ``the rise of carrots and the decline of sticks''.
 The authors propose a theory explaining this tendency.
 In short, from an economic perspective, punishment-based systems are more efficient in simple settings, i.e.~when the burden of compliance can be well specified and distributed amongst the involved parties.
 Reward-based systems, on the other hand, are more efficient when the regulator has difficulties specifying the burden, or the burden is not well distributed amongst the social participants.
 As modern societies become more complex, heterogeneity of contexts and tasks is increasing, and so reward-based systems are becoming more common.